-1. How to invest in Post Office Fixed Deposit?
+1. How to invest in Post Office Fixed Deposits?

 The post office fixed deposit (POFD), also known as ‘post office time deposit’ is a convenient alternative to the fixed deposits provided by banks.
-Through this fixed deposit scheme offered by Indian Postal services, an individual can earn a guaranteed return from the money deposited for a fixed period of time.
-The individual also earns an interest along with the return during the maturity period.
+Through this fixed deposit scheme that is offered by the Indian Postal Services, an individual can earn a guaranteed return on the money deposited for a fixed period of time.
+Additionally, the individual also earns an interest with the return during the maturity period.

-The utilization of post office fixed deposit has been more in the rural areas as compared to banks’ fixed deposit schemes.
-One can choose any tenure from 1-5 years for a POFD.
+The utilization of post office fixed deposits has been more in the rural areas as compared to banks’ fixed deposit schemes.
+You have the option to choose any tenure from 1-5 years for a POFD.
 It should, however, be noted that the interest rate increases with the number of years you choose to apply for.

 2.Features & Benefits of Post Office Fixed Deposit

-- One can nominate a person while opening a POFD account.
-He/she can also nominate a person even with an existing POFD account.
+b.
+You can even nominate a person while opening a POFD account.
+Furthermore, the person you nominate can also nominate a person even with an existing POFD account.

-- The account can be opened by cash or cheque.
+c.
+The account can be opened by cash or by cheque.
 In government records, the date of realization of the cheque will be taken as the date of opening the account.

-- A POFD account can be opened in the name of a minor and shall be operated by the parent or the legal guardian.
+e.
+You can even open a POFD account in the name of a minor and it will be operated by the parent or the legal guardian.

 f.
 You have the benefit of transferring an FD account from one post office to another.

-- When the account matures, it will be renewed for the same tenure as it was opened in the beginning.
+h.
+On the maturity of the account, your account can be renewed for the same tenure as it was opened in the beginning.

-- The account holder can withdraw the amount before maturity.
-However, this will be subject to certain terms and conditions laid by the post office.
+i.
+You can withdraw the amount from your POFD before maturity but you will also be subjected to certain terms and conditions laid by the post office.

 l.
-If you are an NRIs, you will not be allowed to open fixed deposit accounts in the post office.
+If you are an NRIs, you will not be allowed to open a fixed deposit account in the post office.

-- The minimum amount required to open a POFD account is Rs.
+m.
+The minimum amount you require to open a POFD account is Rs.
 200 and there is no maximum limit.

-- A POFD account can be converted from single to the joint account and vice versa.
+n.
+You can convert your POFD account from a single to a joint account and vice versa.

 3.Tax benefit for senior citizens